Skip to main content

 Early Filosign answered (2) with local encryption: user-chosen PIN, Argon2id, AES-GCM envelope in IndexedDB keyed per wallet address.
 Answer (1) was "encrypted at rest, decrypted into memory after PIN."

-That model is honest for auditors: non-custodial from Filosign’s perspective if we never see the PIN or plaintext seed.
-It is brutal for UX when product expectation is “I’m already in.”
+That model is honest for auditors: non-custodial from Filosign's perspective if we never see the PIN or plaintext seed.
+It is brutal for UX when the expectation is "I'm already in."

 What actually sits in the browser